 In his/her private practice, the clinician performs micro-endodontics in the presence of one of the department’s faculty on three cases: one anterior, one premolar, one molar and one microsurgical case, which may be either a premolar or a molar.

 The Department of Endodontics is the first department to incorporate operating microscopes in clinical teaching and practice and is one of the largest Endodontic Postgraduate Programs in the USA.
 A fully equipped preclinic laboratory, state-of-the-art surgical suite and 20 clinical dental units offer microscopes, ultrasonic units, warm-vertical obturation units, micromotors and other state-of-the art equipment and supplies.
 Macintosh systems with either iWorks or Microsoft Office and current photo editing applications are available for documentation purposes.

 DDS or DMD holder of a foreign dental school with a sincere interest in endodontics and of good moral character.

 US $26,000 for the approximate two years that it takes to finish the continuing education program.
 It includes the tuition for the 3 separate months spent at the department.
 Travel, room and board are the scholar’s responsibility for all the trips.
 The tuition for each additional month in the department is US $3,000.
 The cost for the final examination given in the dental practice of the scholar is also to be borne by the participant.

-Note: Prof. Kim, Dr. Kratchman or Dr. Kohli will give the final examination in the resident’s dental practice and the transportation, hotel and meal expenses are to be borne by the resident.
-Whenever possible, every effort will be made to schedule this examination when on of the doctors are already in the country or vicinity of the resident’s office so that the cost is minimized.
+Note: One of the faculty members of the department will give the final examination in the resident’s dental practice and the transportation, hotel and meal expenses are to be borne by the resident.
+Whenever possible, every effort will be made to schedule this examination when one of the doctors are already in the country or vicinity of the resident’s office so that the cost is minimized.